wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 ## 7. Configuring the warehouse mapping.

-In order to update the inventory data in Wayfair's system, you need to map the warehouse ID's in your plentymarkets system to the warehouse ID in Wayfair's system.
+In order to update the inventory data in Wayfair's system, you need to map the warehouse ID's in your Plentymarkets system to the warehouse ID in Wayfair's system.

 1. Go to **System >> Markets >> Wayfair >> Home >> Tab: Warehouses**